 An applicant may make an admission, or submit evidence of sale of the invention or knowledge of the invention by others, or the examiner may have personal knowledge that the invention was sold by applicant or known by others.
-If the activity is by an entity other than the inventors or assignee, such as sale by another, manufacture by another or disclosure of the invention by the inventor or assignee to another then both pre-AIA 35 U.S.C.
+If the activity is by an entity other than the inventors, one or more joint inventors, or the assignee, such as sale by another, manufacture by another or disclosure of the invention by the inventor, one or more joint inventors, or the assignee to another then both pre-AIA 35 U.S.C.
 102(a) and (b) may be applicable.
 If the evidence only points to knowledge within the year prior to the effective filing date then pre-AIA 35 U.S.C.
 102(a) applies.
 However, no rejection under pre-AIA 35 U.S.C.
-102(a) should be made if there is evidence that applicant made the invention and only disclosed it to others within the year prior to the effective filing date.
+102(a) should be made if there is evidence that inventor made the invention and only disclosed it to others within the year prior to the effective filing date.
 Pre-AIA 35 U.S.C.
 102(b) is applicable if the activity occurred more than 1 year prior to the effective filing date of the application.

 In similar fashion, not all "public use" and "on sale" activities will necessarily occasion the identical result.
 Although both activities affect how an inventor may use an invention prior to the filing of a patent application, "non-commercial" pre-AIA 35 U.S.C.
 102(b) activity may not be viewed the same as similar "commercial" activity.
 See MPEP § 2133.03(a) and § 2133.03(e)(1).
 Likewise, "public use" activity by an applicant may not be considered in the same light as similar "public use" activity by one other than an applicant.
 See MPEP § 2133.03(a) and § 2133.03(e)(7).
 Additionally, the concept of "experimental use" may have different significance in "commercial" and "non-commercial" environments.
 See MPEP § 2133.03(c) and § 2133.03(e) - § 2133.03(e)(6).